MalenaPS/llm-systems-reliability-lab/docs/design_decision.md

 - debugging of reliability failures
 - historical run analysis

-Instead of relying only on logs, the system stores **machine-readable artifacts** describing each run.
+Instead of relying only on logs, the system stores **machine-readable execution artifacts** that describe each pipeline run.

-## Trade-offs
+### Trade-offs

 - additional disk usage
 - slightly increased implementation complexity